Your Step-by-Step Guide to Annual Return Filing

 Key Takeaways

-- The annual return filing process for Singapore incorporated companies entails meeting specific timelines such as filing within 7 months after the FYE, holding AGMs (Annual General Meeting) or opting for written resolutions and adhering to tax filing obligations with IRAS, with the possibility of seeking professional assistance to ensure compliance.
+• The annual returns filing process for Singapore-incorporated companies entails meeting specific timelines such as filing within 7 months after the FYE, holding AGMs (Annual General Meeting) or opting for written resolutions and adhering to tax filing obligations with IRAS, with the possibility of seeking professional assistance to ensure compliance.

 What Is Annual Return Filing?

-So, what is annual return filing?
-It’s a legal obligation for Singapore incorporated companies to keep their information current with the Accounting and Corporate Regulatory Authority (ACRA), thereby ensuring stakeholders are informed about the company’s composition, business activity and financial health.
+Annual return filing is a legal obligation for Singapore-incorporated companies to keep their information current with the Accounting and Corporate Regulatory Authority (ACRA), thereby ensuring stakeholders are informed about the company’s composition, business activity and financial health.
 The process involves several stages, from the preparation and submission of accounting and financial statements to holding the company's annual general meeting.
 It’s not just about ticking boxes; it’s about demonstrating your company’s commitment to transparency and good governance.

 Let us help you navigate the annual return filing process efficiently and effectively.
 Contact us today to ensure your company remains in good standing with ACRA!